Debt Negotiations

 You’ll probably also have to explain why you need partial debt forgiveness, and possibly document your financial situation.

 Being in debt over your head is stressful enough, without the added task of haggling with your creditors.
-A debt resolution company could make things easier.
+A debt relief company could make things easier.
 You tell a debt expert about your debts and they handle the negotiations on your behalf.
 That leaves you free to focus on living your life while you work toward a better financial future.

 Types of debt eligible for negotiation

-is a debt that isn't attached to any collateral.
+Negotiation is typically a better solution for certain types of debt, namely, unsecured debts.
+An unsecured debt is a debt that isn't attached to any collateral.
 Collateral is something of value you own, like a car, home, or bank account.

 Debt negotiations could be an option if you mostly owe unsecured debt:

 If you're late on your mortgage, car loan, or federal student loan payments, you can talk to your lender about ways to get caught up.
-And if you have federal tax debt
+And if you have federal tax debt, you could set up a payment plan with the IRS or negotiate it through the IRS’s Offer in Compromise program.

-DEBT RESOLUTION
+DEBT RELIEF

 Leave debt behind, so you can move forward